ChicagoCpp/ChicagoCpp.github.io/README.md

 ## News

+02/06/2024:

+CppOnline 2024 kicks off on February 28th, running to March 2nd.
+This live-streamed C++ Conference features speakers from across the globe.
+Tickets are still available, and they have reached out to offer members of our meetup a 20% discount.
+For more information, please check out their main page [https://cpponline.uk/](https://cpponline.uk/).
+The registration link can be found [here](https://cpponline.uk/registration).
+Use promo code "CPPOnlineChicago" for 20% off

+Happy Learning!

 01/16/2024:
 Happy new year!
 We're excited to announce the next meetup with veteran and world-reknown yet local speaker, Mike Spertus [RSVP now](https://www.meetup.com/chicago-c-cpp-users-group/events/298599892/)